-Students who are preparing to work as clinical mental health counselors will demonstrate the professional knowledge, skills, and practices necessary to address a wide variety of circumstances within the clinical mental health counseling context.
-In addition to the common core curricular experiences outlined in Section II.G, programs must provide evidence that student learning has occurred in the following domains:
+The Doane MAC Practicum consists of work both unique to or characteristic of the practicum and learning experience activity which is oriented to phasing into and engaging in the clinical mental health counseling internship.
+In the latter stages of Practicum students who are preparing to work as clinical mental health counselors will demonstrate the professional knowledge, skills, and practices necessary to address a wide variety of circumstances within the clinical mental health counseling context.
+Eventually, during internship common core curricular experiences outlined in Section II.G, will be the focus of learning.
+Leading to that level, much practicum work will move toward and may directly involve learning that will include the following domains: